igfarm/amp_power/README.md

 python3 amp_power.py
 ```

-After you are satisfied it works, you can install it as a srvice.
+After you are satisfied it works, install it as a service.
 To do this update `amp_power.service` to point to the correct path and then:

 ```
 sudo cp amp_power.service /lib/systemd/system/